Innviertel: Relations with the rest of Upper Austria

-The Innviertel was the centre of the violent Bavarian uprising against Austrian occupation in 1705 and 1706.
+The Innviertel was the centre of the violent Bavarian uprising against the Austrian occupation in 1705 and 1706.
 However, after its transfer to Austria in 1779, no broader resistance formed.
 For example, Franz Stelzhamer promoted mutual nationality in his prosaic work “Dá Soldatnvödá” and was considered an Upper Austrian "national poet" from the 19th century even though he came from the Innviertel.

 Nonetheless, up to the 20th century there were disputes between groups from Innviertel and so-called "Landlers" ("Landl" is a term for the Hausruckviertel or for Upper Austria in general) at the level of the young farmers' clubs (Innviertler Zeche).
-From this time stem locally well-known sayings and declarations of war such as Wenn d’ Innviertler keman, hoasts umirucka! ("when the Innviertel folk come, it's time to go home!").
-A certain local rivalry has emerged in the last few years, even in institutional circles, for example in the tourist sector, from the Grieskirchen district to the Innviertel and, further east, to the state capital of Linz, and is primarily expressed in sporting competitions and political and public debates about the disadvantages of the Innviertel compared to the more central regions of Upper Austria, which at times dominate reporting in the local media.
+From that time, locally-recognised sayings and declarations of war stem such as Wenn d’ Innviertler keman, hoasts umirucka! ("When the Innviertel folk come, it's time to go home!").
+A certain local rivalry has emerged in the last few years, even in institutional circles such as in the tourist sector, from the Grieskirchen district to the Innviertel and, further east, to the state capital of Linz.
+It is primarily expressed in sporting competitions and political and public debates about the disadvantages of the Innviertel compared to the more central regions of Upper Austria, which at times dominate reporting in the local media.

-One of these political points of contention for years has been the inadequately developed road link to the nearby city of Salzburg, to which the upper Innviertel (Braunau district and the southwestern parts of Ried district) is oriented.
+One of those political points of contention for years has been the inadequately -developed road link to the nearby city of Salzburg to which the upper Innviertel (Braunau district and the southwestern parts of Ried district) is oriented.
 Nevertheless, the Vienna-Linz-Munich link is an important transport route.
 As the urban centre of the lower Innviertel (Schärding District, northeastern parts of Ried district), Passau plays a major role.

 A perceived independence of the Innviertel is also reflected in the "capital city debate", which was kicked off by the Mayor of Ried, Albert Ortig, during the 2009 election campaign and in which he declared the town of Ried to be the capital of the Innviertel and thus provoked the politicians of Braunau.